 For desktop, here’s how we design a website to give you the best chance of boosting your results:

-- We make sure you lead with value, have helpful content and we showcase your authority.
+- We need to make sure you lead with value, have helpful content and we must showcase your authority.

-- We make sure your messaging is persuasive, hooks people emotionally, explains clearly how you solve your prospect’s problems, and what the implications are if they don’t choose you.
+We need to make sure the copywriting is persuasive & hooks people emotionally, explains clearly how you solve your prospect’s problems, and what the implications are if they don’t choose you.

-- Our ‘conversion focused’ design has social proof and credibility boosting elements throughout the site using psychological persuasive drivers that help build trust.
+Our conversion-focused design enhances the copywriting plus we use social proof and credibility boosting elements throughout the site using psychological persuasive drivers that help build trust.

 How to optimize your website for mobile: